An In-Depth Guide to Middle-Mile Logistics

 Derek Szopa

 If you're the head of your company's logistics, you're most likely feeling the pressure to continually optimize your operation, grow your margins, and save money.
 After all, efficient logistics are essential to the satisfaction of your customers and the success of your enterprise.
-And one of the best ways to make your operation more efficient is by understanding and utilizing the middle mile of your supply chain.
+One of the best ways to make your operation more efficient is by understanding and optimizing your middle mile logistics.

 In this blog post, we'll take a close look at what the middle mile is, what sort of challenges it presents to business leaders, and give you some pointers for optimizing this often-overlooked component of your operation.